As a condition of admission, students are required to:

 - Research materials (including texts, graphics and data) obtained from the internet or other electronic resources should be treated in the same way as research materials obtained from traditional sources.

 Any student found to have committed or aided and abetted the offence of plagiarism may be subject to disciplinary action.
-In addition, the student may receive a reduced grade (possibly even zero mark) for the relevant academic assignment, project, or thesis; and could receive a failed grade for the module.
-Any student caught plagiarising will be required to retain the plagiarised module as graded, and will not be allowed to exercise the S/U option for that module.
+In addition, the student may receive a reduced grade (possibly even zero mark) for the relevant academic assignment, project, or thesis; and could receive a failed grade for the course.
+Any student caught plagiarising will be required to retain the plagiarised course as graded, and will not be allowed to exercise the S/U option for that course.

 A student may not knowingly intend to plagiarise, but that should not be used as an excuse for plagiarism.
 Students should seek clarification from their instructors or thesis advisors if they are unsure whether or not they are plagiarising the work of another person.
 All students are also encouraged to:

 - consult the resources compiled by the Centre for Development of Teaching and Learning (CDTL) on how to avoid plagiarism;